 Directions:

-- Place chicken breasts at the bottom of the crockpot.
+- Lay chicken breasts in the bottom of the crockpot.

-- Cover and cook on low for 6-7 hours or high for 3-4 hours, until the chicken is fully cooked and rice is tender.
+- Cook on low for 6–7 hours or high for 3–4 hours until chicken and rice are done.

-Advice: Enhance the flavor by adding herbs like rosemary or thyme, or by including some cheese in the last 30 minutes of cooking.
+Tip: Sprinkle herbs like rosemary or add cheese in the last 30 minutes for extra yum.

 Recipe: Cheesy Potato Casserole